microsoft/generative-ai-for-beginners/7-building-chat-applications/README.md

 ## Customization and Fine-tuning for Domain-Specific Language Models

 Imagine a chat application that understands your company's jargon and anticipates the specific queries its user base commonly has.
+There are a couple of approaches worth mentioning:

+- **Leveraging DSL models**.
+DSL stands for domain specific language.
+You can leverage a so called DSL model trained on a specific domain to understand it's concepts and scenarios.
+- **Apply fine-tuning**.
+Fine-tuning is the process to further train your model with specific data.

+### Using a DSL

-Domain-specific language models (DSL Models) can enhance user engagement and by providing specialized, contextually relevant interactions.
+Leveraging a domain-specific language models (DSL Models) can enhance user engagement and by providing specialized, contextually relevant interactions.
 It's a model that is trained or fine-tuned to understand and generate text related to a specific field, industry, or subject.
 Options for using a DSL model can vary from training one from scratch, to using pre-existing ones through SDKs and APIs.
 Another option is fine-tuning, which involves taking an existing pre-trained model and adapting it for a specific domain.

+### Apply fine-tuning

 Fine-tuning is often considered when a pre-trained model falls short in a specialized domain or specific task.

 For instance, medical queries are complex and require a lot of context.
 When a medical professional diagnoses a patient it's based on a variety of factors such as lifestyle or pre-existing conditions, and may even rely on recent medical journals to validate their diagnosis.
 In such nuanced scenarios, a general-purpose AI chat application cannot be a reliable source.

+**Scenario: a medical application**

 Consider a chat application designed to assist medical practitioners by providing quick references to treatment guidelines, drug interactions, or recent research findings.

-While the original, general-purpose model might be adequate for answering basic medical questions or providing general advice, it may struggle with highly specific or complex cases.
+A general-purpose model might be adequate for answering basic medical questions or providing general advice, it may struggle with the following:

+- **Highly specific or complex cases**.
 For example, a neurologist might ask the application, "What are the current best practices for managing drug-resistant epilepsy in pediatric patients?"
+- **Lacking recent advancements**.
 A general-purpose model could struggle to provide a current answer that incorporates the most recent advancements in neurology and pharmacology.

 In instances such as these, fine-tuning the model with a specialized medical dataset can significantly improve its ability to handle these intricate medical inquiries more accurately and reliably.
 This requires access to a large and relevant dataset that represents the domain-specific challenges and questions that need to be addressed.

 ## Considerations for a High Quality AI-Driven Chat Experience